U.S. Government map showing Bastogne and the Ardennes forest in southern Belgium, site of the Battle of the Bulge.

 Straight rows of pine trees in the Ardennes Forest.

 This area of Bois Jacques is regularly cut for timber and has been for many decades.
+Relatively fast-growing pines are replanted in rows.
+This gives the forest an artificial look.

-I must admit that I was a complete skeptic at first.
+I must admit that I was a skeptic at first.
 The Bois Jacques is obviously a farmed forest, what you see now is entirely planted trees.
 These are pine trees, fast growing as trees go, and so the trees you see there today probably weren't yet alive in late 1944.

 However, it seems that the Bois Jacques is regularly harvested and re-planted.
 There are remains of foxholes and other remnants of the battle.